code-423n4/2022-12-forgotten-runiverse-findings/data/Dravee-Q.md

   92      ) public override nonReentrant {
 ```

-# 2. Non-Critical Issues

-## 2.1.
+## 1.11.
 Passing the leaf as an argument is redundant as it contains no additional information

 ```diff
 File: RuniverseLandMinter.sol